dmitriysemyonov/search-aggregator/README.md

 ### Initial requirements:
   Create a webservice comprising of:
   - **endpoints** for submitting search query and retrieving stream of search results
-  - **service** for parallel and asynchronous search throu multiple search engines
+  - **service** for parallel and asynchronous search through multiple search engines

   Endpoints: